defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 - platforms
 - weapons systems

-{{ component('inset-text', {
-  text: 'If your project has existing security accreditation, you need to move to Secure by Design when it expires.
-Start preparing for it now.'
+If your project has existing security accreditation, you need to move to Secure by Design when it expires.
+Start preparing for it now.
-}) }}

 ## Who is responsible